adaltas/node-each/README.md

 * Iteration over a list of promise
 * Iteration with any type of values handled by a user-defined function
 * Full promise support
+* ESM package distributed as CommonJS, ESM and UMD
 * Full test coverage
 * Zero dependency